 Federal Unsubsidized Direct Loans

 These loans are available to all eligible students, regardless of income or dependence.
 They have similar terms and conditions as Federal Subsidized Direct Loans, however students must pay interest during in-school and deferment periods.
-They may be as much as $6,000 for undergraduate years 1 and 2, $7,000 for undergraduate years 3 through 5, and $20,500 for graduate and professional students.
+They may borrow up to $6,000 for undergraduate years 1 and 2, $7,000 for undergraduate years 3 through 5, and $20,500 for graduate and professional students.
 PsyD students may qualify for additional unsubsidized loan amounts.

 Federal PLUS Direct Loan & Federal Graduate PLUS Direct Loan